MarisaNicoleSloan/career-portfolio/patient-assessment-form/patient-assessment-form.md

 ## Project Background
 Implemented a multi-step patient assessment form to guide users through a tailored search process, improving navigation and providing relevant treatment provider results.

-Role: Development Lead, Project Manager
+<b>Role</b>: Development Lead, Project Manager
+<b>Collaborators</b>: Product Manager, UX Designers, Clinical Research Director to approval assessment questions and options

 **Tech Stack:** React,js, TypeScript, Tailwind CSS, Gatsby, WordPress, Jest, Cloudflare

 ## Business Challenge
-Users struggled with navigating a large volume of content to find relevant treatment providers, leading to:
+Users faced challenges when trying to navigate through a large volume of content to find relevant treatment providers, leading to:

-Irrelevant Search Results: Without personalized filtering, users often found unsuitable treatment options, resulting in frustration.
+- **Irrelevant Search Results**: Without personalized filtering, users frequently encountered unsuitable treatment options, causing frustration
-Overwhelming Navigation: The lack of clear guidance made it difficult for users to refine their search or know where to start, causing confusion and abandonment.
+- **Overwhelming Navigation**: The absence of clear guidance made it difficult for users to refine their searches or even know where to begin, resulting in confusion and abandonment
-Inefficient Experience: Users felt "lost" during the search process, impacting engagement and retention rates.
+- **Inefficient Experience**: Users often felt "lost" during the search process, negatively affecting engagement and retention

 ## User Feedback Insights
+Usability tests and user interviews were conducted to uncover pain points, revealing the following insights:

-- Users had difficulty navigating the site and understanding terminology.
+- Users struggled with site navigation and comprehending terminology
-- Many users felt lost when trying to refine their search for relevant treatment providers.
+- Many felt disoriented when attempting to narrow down their search for relevant treatment providers

-## Proposed Solution
-- Replaced the "Looking for More" banner with a dynamic filter wizard that included questions for location, user intent (self, loved one, or professional), and preferences for treatment providers.
-- Ensured mobile-friendly design with a prominent call-to-action (CTA) and smooth user experience.

-## Functional Requirements & Solution Implementation
+## Implementation

 ### Multi-Step Form
 Developed a dynamic form that asks users about location (IP-based) and treatment needs.
 This allows for customized search results based on responses.